apache/nuttx/configs/nucleus2g/README.txt

     CONFIG_USBHOST_TDBUFSIZE
       Size of one transfer descriptor buffer
     CONFIG_USBHOST_IOBUFSIZE
-      Size of one end-user I/O buffer
+      Size of one end-user I/O buffer.
+This can be zero if the application can guarantee that all end-user I/O buffers reside in AHB SRAM.

 USB Host Configuration
 ^^^^^^^^^^^^^^^^^^^^^^